Juneteenth In Northwest Arkansas

-• A community cookout catered by Chef Nate Walls at Walker Park
+• A community cookout catered by Chef Nate Walls

-• Special remarks from Fayetteville Mayor Molly Rawn
+• Reflections from Fayetteville Mayor Molly Rawn

 Why Juneteenth?